enkodellc/blazorboilerplate/README.md

 Blazor is a web framework designed to run in the browser on a WebAssembly-based .NET runtime.
 Blazor Boilerplate aka Blazor Starter Template is a SPA admin template that is able to run both WebAssembly (Core-Hosted) and Server-Side Blazor with a .NET Core 6.0 Server.
 Default mode for BB is Server Side.
 To switch to Webassembly log in as Admin and go to settings.
 [Read more here](https://blazor-boilerplate.readthedocs.io/en/latest/features/dual_mode_blazor.html)

 ## Repository Notes
+- Yes, I did not update this repository for a couple of years.
+During this time I was the CTO of a mid-size software company.
+We used BB as the base of our application.
+It was fairly successful.
+It was a SAAS app with about 1,200 daily users.
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.
 - There are several people who use this as a base for a production app.
 If you do so please donate.
 Gio and Enkode have thousands of hours of coding and support into BB.
 Show your support by contributing or donating.
 - The main roadblock after the project is running is learning Breeze for Entity Framework.
 We have some examples and will put out a few more.
 [IAmTimeCorey](https://www.youtube.com/watch?v=qkJ9keBmQWo) has a great video for new users of EF.